-My work with culture change clients is some of the most gratifying of my career.
-Guiding committed senior leaders to define their desired culture and to rally their staff to embrace desired values and behaviors is marvelous to observe.
+My work with clients who are committed to changing their bent or broken work culture is some of the most gratifying of my career.
+Guiding senior leaders to define their desired culture and to rally their staff to embrace desired values and behaviors is marvelous to observe.
 If done properly, their culture refinement efforts generate higher performance . . . increase genuine consideration of bosses, peers, customers, and stakeholders . . . and create a values-aligned work environment where players are trusted, honored, and respected.

-In our meta-analysis of culture research and in reviewing our work with culture change clients, my co-author colleagues (of Ken Blanchard‘s award-winning, proven culture change process) and I have identified five factors that were present in every single successful culture transformation we’ve guided.
-These are also posted in the culture change section of Blanchard’s web site.
+In our meta-analysis of culture research and in reviewing our work with culture change clients, I have identified five factors that were present in every single successful culture transformation we’ve guided.

 Organizations that successfully create high performing, values-aligned cultures share these five critical success factors: